Mexican-Style Black Beans

 Cafe Rio Inspired Recipe

-This recipe originally came from our collection of Cafe Rio inspired dishes.
-Cafe Rio is a beloved Tex-Mex chain that serves burritos, tacos, salads, and more!
-We were obsessed but some of us didn’t have a location near our house.
 We started trying to recreate Cafe Rio recipes at home.
-Not to toot our own horn, but we totally nailed them!
-Those recipes helped us get on the map as recipe bloggers and they are some of our post popular posts to this day!
+Those recipes helped us get on the map as recipe bloggers and they are some of our most popular posts to this day!
 Check out the collection here: Cafe Rio Copycat Recipes – All the Best in One Place.

-Are black beans healthy for weight loss?
+Are Mexican black beans healthy for weight loss?

 Black beans are high in fiber and also high in protein which may be conducive to weight loss.
-Consult your physician to see if high fiber foods such as black beans are a good option for your personal nutrition plan.
+Consult your physician to see if high-fiber foods such as black beans are a good option for your personal nutrition plan.

 Which is healthier black or pinto beans?